othyn/macos-auto-clicker/README.md

 ---

+## Downloads

+Checkout the [releases page](https://github.com/othyn/macos-auto-clicker/releases) for direct App downloads.
+Here you can find the latest stable release and any pre-release builds too.
+There is also a compiled app binary in `dist` directory ready for use.

+At the moment, the app is unsigned as I don't (yet) have a paid dev cert, so it _may_ not work for you.
+If thats the case, clone the project and build a copy using your own dev cert as you would any normal xcode project.

+---

 ## Usage

-There is a compiled app binary in `dist` ready for use, but at the moment its unsigned as I don't have a paid dev cert, so it may not work for you.
-If thats the case, clone the project and build a copy using your own dev cert as you would any normal xcode project.
+It should hopefully be straight forward, hopefully 🤞 if not, drop an issue and I'll see what I can do!
+The main thing is remembering to allow the required permissions, in which to do so continue to read on...

 ### macOS Security